 Ravelry.com launched a new look website on 16 June.
-The old design had been around FOREVER, so this is a big deal!
+The old version had been around FOREVER, so this redesign is a big deal!

 UPDATE: You can now revert to the old Ravelry design.
 Here’s how →.